gabrielfs7/udemy-docker-mastery/README.md

 ### Commands

-Setup volumes, networks and start all containers
+Setup volumes, networks and start all containers.
+This command will be the most used one.
 ```
 docker-compose up
 ```